wekeo/eo-data-vis-good-practice-guide/docs/source/07_access_and_tools/07_5_code_based_approaches.rst

 * A similar catalogue of Jupyter Notebooks can be found in the `WEkEO Copernicus DIAS <https://www.wekeo.eu/>`_ catalog
 * Jupyter Books on `dust <https://dust.trainhub.eumetsat.int/docs/index.html>`_, `aerosol <https://dust.trainhub.eumetsat.int/docs/index.html>`_ and `fire <https://fire.trainhub.eumetsat.int/docs/index.html>`_ detection can be found on the EUMETSAT TrainHub portal.
 * The `SatPy python package <https://satpy.readthedocs.io/en/stable/>`_ offers extensive options for data visualisation for those working with weather satellites.
+* Radiant Earth provide machine learning

 There are also a variety of cloud based infrastructures that can support you in connecting code to data.

 * The `Copernicus WEkEO Data and Information Access System (DIAS) <https://www.wekeo.eu/>`_ cloud platform offers a free Jupyter Hub that you can use to develop cloud-based code to exploit many Copernicus data records, including those from the Sentinel satellite series.
 It also offers a scalable cloud infrastructure for more advanced data processing.
+* `Radiant Earth <https://mlhub.earth/>`_ is a cloud-based library of models and Earth observation data.
 * `Google Earth Engine <https://earthengine.google.com/>`_ can be used to explore a wide catalogue of free and open satellite data, particularly when the application is focussed on land applications.